Computer Vision and Image Analysis PG (8890.3)

 In all cases of absence, sickness or personal problems, it is the student's responsibility to ensure that the unit convenor is informed.
 The minimum participation requirement must be met in order to pass the unit (regardless of supporting documentation).

-It is important that students refer to unit website (through UCLearn – UC's online learning environment) on a regular basis for any variations in the schedule and deadlines for the assessment tasks, which will be announced on the Unit Website.
+It is important that students refer to the unit website (through UCLearn – UC's online learning environment) on a regular basis for any variations in the schedule and deadlines for the assessment tasks, which will be announced on the Unit Website.
 It is also the student's responsibility to ensure that they regularly check their UC email account, as electronic messages (whether via the unit's UCLearn site or directly) will be sent to this account.